 Our GARD program involves a long-term strategic partnership with the United Nations Development Programme (UNDP).
 Through this partnership we are able to cooperate closely with local authorities and government ministries in each of the GARD workshop countries.
 This facilitates both planning and execution of the workshops, as well as subsequent implementation of the action measures identified during the workshops.
 Through the partnership with UNDP, GARD also becomes a platform for dialogue and exchange between experts in humanitarian logistics and disaster management.
 The UNDP receives financial support from Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) for the GARD program.

 The GARD program has continued to grow since the first pilot workshop back in 2009.
-So far 40 airports around the world have been prepared for disaster situations and more than 800 participants have taken part in the training.
+So far more than 40 airports around the world have been prepared for disaster situations and more than 950 participants have taken part in the training.
 For the future we are planning additional GARD workshops, as well as the further expansion of the follow-up program known as "GARD plus".

-GARD workshops have already been conducted at 40 airports.
+GARD workshops have already been conducted at more than 40 airports.